Vivek-raj-gupta-2002/HackAI_Hack-230374/README.md

     ```

 ## Things to remember
+- Make sure you have turned on yout notifications in your system

 - If you're running the program in an environment where notifications can't be shown, set `NOTIFICATION` to False in the main.py file.

     ```